kilroy-code/rules/README.md

 ## Introduction
 ### Example

 There are many ways to define Rules.
-One way is with ordinary classes:
+One way is with "getters" in ordinary classes:

 ```
 class Box {